unwisegeek/aresmush/plugins/pf2emagic/help/en/pf2e_cast.md

 `focus[/c] <type>= <spell name>[ at <target>]`: Casts a focus spell. `<type>` depends on the class.
 Add the `/c` switch if it is a focus cantrip, which are handled differently.
 `innate <level> = <spell name>[ at <target>]`: Casts an innate spell, if you have one.

 `refocus`: Runs the code for the Refocus activity.
-This may be done only your focus pool is zero, and then only once an hour in OOC time.
+This may be done only if your focus pool is zero, and then only once an hour in OOC time.